g-male/darin-portfolio/content/capturing/bird/daurian-redstart.md

 postyear: "2023"
 contentdesc: bird
 ---
 Japanese birds are a lot like Japan.
 Lots of earth tones, humble, cute.
+Shot in Nobeoka, Japan.